vatnz-dev/sops/docs/assist-us/SectorFiles/setup.md

 *  [**XAMPP**](https://www.apachefriends.org/index.html){target=new} - XAMPP is an Apache distribution that contains a MySQL server, replicating a live server on your local machine.
 *  [**GitHub Desktop**](https://desktop.github.com/){target=new} - Needed in order to manage the EuroScope releases, vatSys Datasets and database.

-When setting up WAMP and MySQL, you have the option to set a username and password for the root user.
+When setting up XAMPP and MySQL, you have the option to set a username and password for the root user.
 If you set your own, you're able to set this under `Export > User Options`.

 ### Updating of the Database Local Repository